ewdss/what-to-do/README.md

 # What to do if you don't know what to do
 What to do if you don't know what to do - yet another guide to try to find it out.

+# Disclaimer
+* This is not emergency resque toolkit or medically approved guide.
+Please, seek for the professional medical help in case you need it.

 # Contribution policy
 1. Propose commit if you want to add.